ryanramage/fauxton-demo-plugin/README.md

 fauxton-demo-plugin
 ===================

-Demo plugin showing proof of concept loading external repos
+Demo plugin showing proof of concept loading external repos.

+More to come.